HCastano/trustless-bridges-presentation/bridges.md

 - Authority sets change periodically
 - Blocks that signal these changes have a special log in the header

-- TODO: File issue for how to render this
 ```
           / [C1] <- [D1]
 [A] <- [B] <- [C2] <- [D2]